-Furthering its own tagline which goes “Make it Matter Keep Reinventing”, at CES 2018, HP unveiled the launch of a new version of its Qualcomm Envy x2 2-in-1 convertible which is powered by Intel.
+Furthering its own tagline, which goes “Make it Matter Keep Reinventing”, at CES 2018, HP unveiled the launch of a new version of its Qualcomm Envy x2 2-in-1 convertible, which is powered by Intel.
 The Intel 7th generation Y-series processor swaps the Qualcomm Snapdragon 835 processor, replicating most features from the Snapdragon model (such as the fanless design with LTE) .

-In contrast to the Snapdragon version whose detachable keyboard can be simply attached in varying degrees of tilt to affix the most comfortable writing position, the keyboard of the Intel version sports a flat design, but only so that the screen can be conveniently positioned in laptop, reading or tablet mode, without having to remove the protective back cover.
-Where comfort is the key for a growingly sedentary consumer base for convertibles while at home and when on the move, the HP Intel x2 variant befittingly fits the bill.
-Furthermore, attractive attributes like a 13 MP rear camera and a 5 MP front camera help rev up the shutterbugs in the users while a SIM card slot, a 3.5 mm audio jack enhance the overall USP of the Intel version in the global market for convertibles.
+In contrast to the Snapdragon version, whose detachable keyboard can be simply attached in varying degrees of tilt to affix the most comfortable writing position, the keyboard of the Intel version sports a flat design, but only so that the screen can be conveniently positioned in laptop, reading or tablet mode, without having to remove the protective back cover, where comfort is the key for a growingly sedentary consumer base for convertibles while at home and when on the move, the HP Intel x2 variant befittingly fits the bill, furthermore, attractive attributes like a 13 MP rear camera and a 5 MP front camera help rev up the shutterbugs in the users while a SIM card slot, a 3.5 mm audio jack enhance the overall USP of the Intel version in the global market for convertibles.

-As reported by CNET, HP will soon include the keyboard and the pen (as the tablet is pen-enabled) in the price, but the pricing is yet to be revealed with the exact availability remaining unfixed.
-The Intel-powered HP Envy x2 2 in 1 is supposed to hit the stores this spring, beside the Qualcomm Snapdragon x2.
+As reported by CNET, HP will soon include the keyboard and the pen (as the tablet is pen-enabled) in the price, but the pricing is yet to be revealed, with the exact availability remaining unfixed.
+The Intel-powered HP Envy x2 2 in 1 is supposed to hit the stores this spring, besides the Qualcomm Snapdragon x2.
 With this new convertible model, HP truly embodies the qualifiers attributed to its laptops and tablets “Powerful, Stunning.”